Our top pick for

 While Stifel Financial's payout ratio might seem low, this can signify that Stifel Financial is investing more in its future growth.

-Stifel Financial Corp., a financial services and bank holding company, provides retail and institutional wealth management, and investment banking services to individual investors, corporations, municipalities, and institutions in the United States, the United Kingdom, rest of Europe, and Canada.
-The company operates through Global Wealth Management, Institutional Group, and Other segments.
+Stifel Financial Corp. , a financial services and bank holding company, provides retail and institutional wealth management, and investment banking services to individual investors, corporations, municipalities, and institutions in the United States, the United Kingdom, rest of Europe, and Canada.
+The company operates in three segments: Global Wealth Management, Institutional Group, and Other.
 It provides private client services, including securities transaction and financial planning services; institutional equity and fixed income sales, trading and research, and municipal finance services; investment banking services, such as mergers and acquisitions, public offerings, and private placements; and retail and commercial banking services comprising personal and commercial lending programs, as well as deposit accounts.
-The company also participates and manages in underwritings for corporate and public finance.
-Stifel Financial Corp. was founded in 1890 and is headquartered in St. Louis, Missouri.
+The company also participates in and manages underwritings for corporate and public finance, as well as offers financial advisory services.
+Stifel Financial Corp. was founded in 1890 and is headquartered in St.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.